 - Drivers must maintain a record of his or her duty for each 24-hour period.

 As a deterrent, drivers or employers who violate the regulations will be fined by the FMCSA anywhere from $1,000 to $11,000 depending on the severity of the violation.

-If you, or a family member, have been hurt in a crash with a large truck, contact the lawyers at Kelly & Soto Law.
+If you, or a family member, have been hurt in a crash with a large truck, contact the truck accident lawyers at Kelly & Associates Injury Lawyers.
 As personal injury attorneys, we can determine who bears liability in a crash or a collision.
 Our full service law firm also makes it a point to locate and retrieve any and all evidence that can be collected to support your claim.
-The attorneys at Kelly & Soto Law can help you recover the compensation you deserve for medical care, loss of income, and pain and suffering.
-For a free consultation and realistic evaluation of your case, call the lawyers at Kelly & Soto Law today at 1.800.LAW.GUYS or fill out the contact form and one of our injury lawyers will contact you directly.
+The attorneys at Kelly & Associates Injury Lawyers can help you recover the compensation you deserve for medical care, loss of income, and pain and suffering.
+For a free consultation and realistic evaluation of your case, call the lawyers at Kelly & Associates Injury Lawyers today at 1.800.LAW.GUYS or fill out the contact form and one of our injury lawyers will contact you directly.